endless-sky/endless-sky-wiki/CreatingMissions.md

 * "cargo space" and "passenger space" are your fleet's total cargo and passenger space (not reduced by the amount you are carrying already).
 * "net worth" is your net worth, limited to the range of +- 2 billion.
 * "combat rating" is your current combat rating (sum of the base crews of all the ships you have disabled).
+* "cargo attractiveness" is how attractive the size of your cargo hold(s) is to pirates.
+Lots of small ships are more attractive than one large one.
+Values for single human ships range from -2 for ships with no cargo to 8 for bulk freighters.
+* "armament deterrence" is how effective your weapons are at discouraging pirates.
+Values for single human ships range from 0 for unarmed ships to 8 for the Dreadnought.
+* "pirate attraction" is how attractive your fleet is to pirates, calculated as ("cargo attractiveness" - "armament deterrence").
+A value of 3 results in raids 5% of the time, and a value of 10 results in raids 34% of the time.
 * "day", "month", and "year" are the current date, given as individual variables so you can check for holidays, etc.
 * "random" is a random number between 0 and 99.
 This can be used to make a mission only sometimes appear when all other conditions are met.